Arcade icon and Atari alumnus Ed Logg

 (AIAS) 2012 Pioneer Award during the organization's 15th

 Logg is widely regarded as one of

-founder fathers of video gaming, having co-developed well known
+the founding fathers of videogaming, having co-developed well known

 coin-op games for Atari such as Asteroids, Super Breakout, Centipede,

-and Gauntlet back in late '70s and early '80s.
+and Gauntlet back in the late '70s and early '80s.
 Logg also dabbled in the

 home console field, writing code for Tengen's version of Tetris for